rabbitmq/rabbitmq-website/docs/logging.md

 ## Configuration {#configuration}

-RabbitMQ starts logging early on node start.
+Several sections below cover various configuration settings related to logging.
+They all use `rabbitmq.conf`, the modern configuration format.

 See the [Configuration guide](./configure) for a general overview of how to configure RabbitMQ.

-### Logging to a File {#logging-to-a-file}
+## Logging to a File {#logging-to-a-file}

 Logging to a file is one of the most common options for RabbitMQ installations.
 In modern releases, RabbitMQ nodes only log to a file if explicitly configured to do so using